OgetoOndicho/Chocolate-Sales-Analytics-Project-Using-MySQL/README.md

 # Chocolate Sales Analytics Project (MySQL)
 This is a sales analysis project of a startup chocolate company (Blessed Chocolate Store) using MySQL.
-The goal is to extract key insights from the sales data to enable the CEO and business stakeholders in long term evaluation of the business and support informed decision-making processes.
+The goal is to extract key insights from the sales data to enable the CEO and business stakeholders in the long term evaluation of the business and support informed decision-making processes.

 ## Blessed Chocolate Store Business Objectives;
 - Write queries to extract information about data